nsairakesh/sree_gardens/README.md

 This is a demo website.
 Any new design should meet the requirements.
 So check the requirements before making a new site.
 Additional information is also available named under content folder.

 ## This is the site layout.
-You can also additional information to the page, but you are not supposed to remove any one of these.
+You can also add additional information to the page, but you are not supposed to remove any one of these.

 1. Introduction
   1. 'SREE GARDENS' title.